 It is bad enough that it costs over $10 just to get in to see a movie, let alone get snacks while you are watching a two-hour movie.
 With an average markup of over 1,275 percent just on popcorn, movie theaters are raking in revenue on popcorn, candy, and drinks, and as long as consumers are paying, there is no reason to change.
 Since theaters do not allow outside food or drinks, short of being a rebel and sneaking them in, concessions should be avoided at all costs.

 With prescription drug prices continuing to rise with markups to a few thousand percent, any avenue to save should be taken.
 Asking your doctor or pharmacist first for generic instead of name-brand is a way to start, but also drug companies will supply trial low co-pay promo cards to use, although refills are limited.
-The best way to save is shopping around and avoiding CVS and Walgreens in favor of Target and Costco.
+The best way to save is shopping around and avoiding CVS and Walgreens in favor of Target, Costco, and Walmart.

 With a $2 bottle of water only costing manufactures around $0.05 cents to make, the markup of 4,000 percent can easily be avoided with tap water.
 If tap water levels are not suitable for drinking, a home water filtration can be purchased for a few hundred dollars, but it is worth when you think of how many cases of water you go through in a month, let alone a year.